-Today is International Women’s Day.
-This post is about female leaders, influencers and game-changers that are working hard to change what it means to be ‘ethical’ and make a positive impact.
+Who do you look towards when celebrating International Women’s Day?
+This post is in tribute to female leaders, influencers and game-changers that are working hard to change what it means to be ‘ethical’ and make a positive impact in the fashion industry.
 In this blog I will introduce you to 5 women that have been inspiring me and others for over a decade.

 Inspirational Woman 1 | Dame Vivienne Westwood